 - the child’s adjustment to his or her home, school and community environments;

-- the length of time that the child has lived in a stable and satisfactory environment and the desirability of continuing in such environment (however, the court may consider favorably a parent who voluntarily leaves the child’s family home pendente lite in order to alleviate stress in the household;
+- the length of time that the child has lived in a stable and satisfactory environment and the desirability of continuing in such environment – – however, if a parent leaves the home during or leading up to the court case to lessen stress in the home, this won’t be held against the parent;

 - the stability of the child’s existing or proposed residences, or both;

-- the mental and physical health of all individuals involved (but a parent’s disability will not be the only determining factor unless the proposed custodial arrangement is not in the best interests of the child);
+- the mental and physical health of all individuals involved – however, a parent’s disability will not be the only determining factor unless the proposed custodial arrangement is not in the best interests of the child;

 - the child’s cultural background;